kaunel85/ong-bylaws/bylaws.md

 54. Members selected by the Chapter to attend any Phi Delta Theta conference(s) will not be reimbursed further than reimbursements provided by GHQ.

-55. Chapter Financial Records shall be kept in Microsoft Excel Format or on Google Sheets and be acessible to members.
+55. Chapter Financial Records shall be kept in Microsoft Excel Format or on Google Sheets and be accessible to Active Members.

-56. All reimbursements of funds are to be administered only after the treasurer has received:
+56. All reimbursements of funds are to be administered only within one month of the initial expense and after the treasurer has received:
     1. A written request for reimbursement
     2. All applicable receipts
     3. Approval of the Executive Committee if the amount exceeds $100.00.
     4. Refunds are not to exceed allotted budget for the year unless approved by the Finance Committee and Executive Committee.
+    5. Reimbursements more than one month after the expense may be allowed if approved by Exec

 57. Chapter Financial Records shall be made available to the Chapter Advisory Board Member appointed by the Chapter Advisory Board Chair.